EOSIO/taurus-node/docs/01_nodeos/03_plugins/rodeos_plugin/index.md

 ## Overview

 The `rodeos_plugin` provides a high performance storage engine and interface to run concurrent read-only queries against the blockchain state.
-The plugin incorporates all the functionality formerly povided by the `rodeos` binary and obviates the need for running a separate `state_history_plugin` to source the requisite data.
-The `rodeos_plugin` relies on an in-memory transfer of blockchain state from nodeos to the plugin at end of every block.
-The plugin provides a series of rpc end points to query data.
+The plugin incorporates all the functionality formerly provided by the `rodeos` binary and obviates the need for running a separate `state_history_plugin` to source the requisite data.
+The `rodeos_plugin` relies on an in-memory transfer of blockchain state from nodeos to the plugin at then end of every block.
+The plugin provides a series of rpc endpoints to query data.

 Since the plugin is initialized after nodeos has loaded its copy of state, the plugin does not itself maintain a durable copy of the latest state on disk between restarts.
 At startup the plugin will resync with the latest copy of state from nodeos and continue doing so until the nodeos process is shut down.